Chapter 18: Pre-processing

 Token Pasting

-You can create new tokens in one of two ways:
+You can create new tokens in one of three ways:

 • @TEXT will create a string from one or more parts.